ChrisCoastal/Cribbage-Monster/README.md

 ## Acknowledgments

 - Thank you to everyone responsible for the libraries, packages, and other code that has made this project possible. 🙏
-- Thanks as always to the authors of the innumerable articles, Stack Overflow answers, and other resources that were huge time savers 🙏.
+- Thanks as always to the authors of the innumerable articles, Stack Overflow answers, and other resources that were life savers. ⛑
 - Thanks to my Mom and Dad for teaching me how to play cards. 🃕🂵🂥🃋 🃅

 <p align="right">(<a href="#top">back to top</a>)</p>